stevemckinney/iamsteve/data/blog/00059-overcoming-a-couple-of-issues-with-svg-filter-effects.md

 width="150%" height="150%" x="-25%" y="-25%"
 ```

 Setting the `x` and `y` attributes to be half of the additional percentage over 100%, seems to offset the filter perfectly.
 Your mileage may vary with this depending on the size of your blur.

 ## sRGB
 Another issue I came across in Safari, was the colours of the image seemed to have a much lower saturation than every other browser.
-I came across the solution to add `color-interpolation-filters="sRGB”`.
+I came across the solution to add `color-interpolation-filters="sRGB"`.

 ### Your final filter would look like
 ```markup